aflashyrhetoric/aflashyrhetoric.github.io/content/posts/tools.md

 title = "The Dangers of Blindly Loving Your Tools"
 +++

-# The Dangers of Blindly Loving Your Tools

 I once heard two friends arguing.
 One of them had recently come upon a windfall of cash, and wanted to make a big purchase: an upscale sports car.
 Upon hearing this, his miserly friend fired back, “you don’t even go places!
 Don’t buy a Porsche to drive to 711.”

 When I heard this biting exchange, I chuckled.
 But as I shampooed my hair into a glorious, frothy bubble afro later that night, I realized it was a much-needed lesson for web developers.